dark-side/sports-hub/products/sport_news_portal/web_application_features/video_page/README.md

 ## Prototype of the feature

+_Admin side_

+Please click [here](https://www.figma.com/proto/J5XiOLd3XPLYkr6jb3rkaC/Video-Page?node-id=7325%3A519&viewport=-601%2C1284%2C0.14238496124744415&scaling=min-zoom) to see a clickable prototype.

+Please click [here](https://www.figma.com/file/J5XiOLd3XPLYkr6jb3rkaC/Video-Page?node-id=0%3A1073) to see mockups that were included in the prototype and additional style guides.

+_User side_

-  Please click [here](https://www.figma.com/proto/J5XiOLd3XPLYkr6jb3rkaC/Video-Page?node-id=0%3A1073&scaling=min-zoom) and [here](https://www.figma.com/proto/J5XiOLd3XPLYkr6jb3rkaC/Video-Page?node-id=0%3A1&scaling=min-zoom) to see a clickable prototype for the feature.
+Please click [here](https://www.figma.com/proto/J5XiOLd3XPLYkr6jb3rkaC/Video-Page?node-id=0%3A1184&viewport=-938%2C496%2C0.25463470816612244&scaling=min-zoom) to see a clickable prototype.

+Please click [here](https://www.figma.com/file/J5XiOLd3XPLYkr6jb3rkaC/Video-Page?node-id=0%3A1) to see mockups that were included in the prototype and additional style guides.

 ## User stories